-To import an SQL file using the command line in MySQL, you can use the mysql
+To import an SQL file using the command line in MySQL, you can use the mysql command with the < operator.
+Here are the steps:

 - Open a command prompt or terminal window on your computer.